Rushlin Boy and the Excellence in Broadcasting Network.

 Okay, here's the whole bite from the top.

-We have to end uh the Bush era of ignoring problems, ignoring enemies and adversaries.
+I have been saying consistently for a number of years now, we have to end the Bush era of ignoring problems, ignoring enemies and adversaries.

-But I don't want to see the power and prestige of the United States president put at risk by rushing in to meetings uh with the likes of Chavez and Castro and Ahmadinejad.
+But I don't want to see the power and prestige of the United States president put at risk by rushing in to meetings with the likes of Chavez and Castro and Ahmadinejad.

 This is the smartest woman in the world.